 Tips for Starting a Business in an Uncertain Economy

-Starting a business—whether during certain times or not—is easier said than done.
+Starting a business — no matter how "certain" times might be — is easier said than done.
 Here’s some actionable advice about starting a business during uncertain times from entrepreneurs who’ve actually done it.

 1. Be real with people.